Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             options can be "riboswitch", "thermometer", "both".
                             Default is both.
       --riboswitch_id RIBOSWITCH_ID, -ri RIBOSWITCH_ID
-                            If --program is "riboswitch" or "both", please assigh the file path of riboswitch ID in Rfam.
+                            If --program is "riboswitch" or "both", please assign the file path of riboswitch ID in Rfam.
 The file should include the Accession, ID and Description of riboswitch in Rfam.
       --rna_thermometer_id RNA_THERMOMETER_ID, -ti RNA_THERMOMETER_ID
-                            If --program is "thermometer" or "both", please assigh the file path of RNA thermometer ID of Rfam.
+                            If --program is "thermometer" or "both", please assign the file path of RNA thermometer ID of Rfam.
 The file should include the Accession, ID and Description of RNA thermometer in Rfam.